Dangerous goods: Canada

 Transportation of dangerous goods (hazardous materials) in Canada by road is normally a provincial jurisdiction.
 The federal government has jurisdiction over air, most marine, and most rail transport.
-The federal government acting centrally created the federal transportation of dangerous goods act and regulations, which provinces adopted in whole or in part via provincial transportation of dangerous goods legislation.
+The federal government acting centrally created the federal Transportation of Dangerous Goods Act and regulations, which provinces adopted in whole or in part via provincial transportation of dangerous goods legislation.
 The result is that all provinces use the federal regulations as their standard within their province; some small variances can exist because of provincial legislation.
 Creation of the federal regulations was coordinated by Transport Canada.
 Hazard classifications are based upon the UN model.

 Outside of federal facilities, labour standards are generally under the jurisdiction of individual provinces and territories.
 However, communication about hazardous materials in the workplace has been standardized across the country through Health Canada's Workplace Hazardous Materials Information System (WHMIS).

 Europe

 The European Union has passed numerous directives and regulations to avoid the dissemination and restrict the usage of hazardous substances, important ones being the Restriction of Hazardous Substances Directive (RoHS) and the REACH regulation.
 There are also long-standing European treaties such as ADR, ADN and RID that regulate the transportation of hazardous materials by road, rail, river and inland waterways, following the guide of the UN model regulations.

-European law distinguishes clearly between the law of dangerous goods and the law of hazardous materials.
+European Union law distinguishes clearly between the law of dangerous goods and the law of hazardous materials.
 The first refers primarily to the transport of the respective goods including the interim storage, if caused by the transport.
 The latter describes the requirements of storage (including warehousing) and usage of hazardous materials.
-This distinction is important, because different directives and orders of European law are applied.
+This distinction is important because different directives and orders of European law are applied.